giogina/ReSMax/README.md

 ![](example/he_1Po_InfMass/resonance_plots/-0.22222/resonances_-0.3_-0.222-after.png)

 This verification process opens a large amount of images; to close all of them, the image viewer process can be terminated by entering `close`.
-(Note that this only works if the process was started by **DOSmax**.)
+(Note that this only works if the process was started by **ReSMax**.)

 The loop over the thresholds can be terminated by typing `end`.
 This makes sense to do if the presently shown energy range already no longer contains good resonances.
 No resonances from higher, un-inspected thresholds will be listed in the results.

 ## Output Files

-Upon completion, **DOSmax** generates and opens a `results.txt` file listing all detected MBS and resonances, grouped by thresholds:
+Upon completion, **ReSMax** generates and opens a `results.txt` file listing all detected MBS and resonances, grouped by thresholds:

 ![](manual/5_results_txt.png)